Kyle Briggs: Bradford Bulls

 Kyle featured in two of the four pre-season games, he played against the Dewsbury Rams and he kicked a goal against the Wakefield Trinity Wildcats.

 He featured in 7 games this season.
 His first was Round 1 (Leeds Rhinos).
 He picked up an injury and missed the next four.
-He was not selected again until Round 10 (Salford City Reds), he was dropped again but selected to play against the Hull Kingston Rovers (Rnd 14) and the Salford City Reds (Rnd 15).
+He was not selected again until Round 10 (Salford City Reds), he was dropped again but selected to play against Hull Kingston Rovers (Rnd 14) and the Salford City Reds (Rnd 15).
 He was then sent out on loan to Harlequins RL but after he broke his wrist he returned to the Bradford Bulls, after recovering from the broken wrist he appeared against the Crusaders (Rnd 26) and Wakefield Trinity Wildcats (Rnd 27).
-Kyle scored tries against the Hull Kingston Rovers (1 try), the Salford City Reds (2 tries) and the Wakefield Trinity Wildcats (1 try).
+Kyle scored tries against Hull Kingston Rovers (1 try), the Salford City Reds (2 tries) and the Wakefield Trinity Wildcats (1 try).